tymzar/cs50-projects/README.md

 This project is a program that allows a user to play a game of tic-tac-toe against an AI.
 The AI uses the minimax algorithm to determine the best move to make.
 The AI is unbeatable.

+## Project 1: Knights

+This project is a program that takes the knowledge as statements from characters A through C. Each of the characters could be an Knight or a Knave.
+The program determines which characters are Knights and which are Knaves.
+The program uses a logic-based approach to determine the characters' identities.

 ### Optimizations

 After implementin the minimax algorithm, I decided to implement some optimizations to the AI.
 The first improvement I made was to implement alpha-beta pruning.
 This optimization reduced the number of nodes that the AI had to search through by a significant amount.